TwosHusbandS/Project-127/README.md

 * Grab the [latest Installer][installer-latest-url] from [the Installer folder][installer-folder-url]
 * Execute said Installer
 * Open Project 127
+* Legacy installers can be found in the [legacy-installers branch](https://github.com/TwosHusbandS/Project-127/tree/legacy_installers/Installer).

 ### User Instructions: